Eltom777/SOEN341-PicturePoint/README.md

 # SOEN341-PicturePoint

 ## Description
-Picture Point is an Instagram like web application.
+PicturePoint is a photo-sharing web application.
+Similar to [Instagram](https://help.instagram.com/424737657584573), users may upload pictures to their profile, follow other users' and like/comment on users' published picutres.
+This application lets PicturePointers create and be part of a groups.
+Members within these groups will be able to upload and download pictures from this shared space.
 ## Objective
-We wanted to take a new spin on the Instagram concept by focusing on group/event picture sharing rather than the individual user.
-We will keep the base model of individually posting pictures, however users will also be able to create groups with other users to post/share pictures with members of the gorup or publicly.
+PicturePoint focuses on providing a platform to share pictures within a group.
+This application can be viewed as a shared cloud storage space for pictures.
+Each storage space will be controlled by a group of users.
 ## Core Features
 - Login page for users to access their profile
 - Signup page allows a user to create a new profile